mgowanlock/gpu_lomb_scargle/README.md

 If you use this software, please cite our paper below.

 M. Gowanlock, D. Kramer, D.E.
 Trilling, N.R.
-Butler, B. Donnelly Fast period searches using the Lomb–Scargle algorithm on Graphics Processing Units for large datasets and real-time applications, Astronomy and Computing, 2021, 100472 https://doi.org/10.1016/j.ascom.2021.100472
+Butler, B. Donnelly (2021)\
+*Fast period searches using the Lomb–Scargle algorithm on Graphics Processing Units for large datasets and real-time applications*\
+Astronomy and Computing, 100472, Elsevier\
+https://doi.org/10.1016/j.ascom.2021.100472

 ## There are three directories: